TarekDib03/Rice-Business-Analytics-Capstone-Market-Value-Housing-Units/README.md

-Current average market values for housing units range between \\$231,032 for those built in 1940 and \\$362,969 built-in 2011, an increase of about 57% in market value in housing units built in 1940.
-The yearly average market values for housing units built during the global financial crisis (2007 - 2009) fluctuate significantly.
+Current average market values for housing units range between \$231,032 for those built in 1940 and \$362,969 built in 2011, an increase of about 57% in market value in housing units built in 1940.
+The yearly average market values for housing units built during the global financial crisis (2007 - 2009) fluctuated significantly.
 For housing units built in 2008, the average market values sit at about \\$356,370.
-However, for housing units built in 2009, the average market values drop significantly to \\$297,150, i.e. a drop of about 17%.
+However, for housing units built in 2009, the average market values drop significantly to \$297,150, i.e. a drop of about 17%.
 From the above barplot, the average market value is approximately uniformly distributed throughout the years from 1919 to 2012.
-The average market value per housing unit is estimated to be about \\$262,686.
-The Variable `BUILT` will not be included in the linear regression model.
-No time series analysis will be discussed in this report!
+The average market value per housing unit is estimated to be about \$262,686.

 ```python